errantspark/battlerite-dev/README.md

 ## About
 A modular API wrapper for the [Battlerite](https://www.battlerite.com) [Developer API](https://developer.battlerite.com).
 Currently there is a module that provides a simple `endpoint querystring` => `json object` function. (`lib/node-api.js`) I plan to write a function that provides the same interface for the browser.
 A second module (`lib/lib.js`) consumes the first and provides an fully featured JavaScript API interface.
 An entrypoint for inclusion in node.js programs is provided in `index.js`

-Last known to be compatible with API `v7.6.0`
+Last known to be compatible with
+Battlerite API `v1.5.0`
+Gamelocker API `v7.6.0`

 ### Prior Art
 * https://github.com/carlerikjohan/battlerite-api